 We, a group of 16 people, have a trip to Kailash Mansarovar in 2019 with Nepal Tour & Trekking Service P. Ltd. The journey to Kailash Mansarovar is a unique experience that combines spirituality and adventure.
 The arrangement was excellent and provided comfort, safety, suitable accommodation and food to the guests.
 The guides were well informed and made sure that everyone completed the trip successfully.
 They organized everything, including the exchange of money, porters and ponies for all group.
 Overall, they did excellent work in organizing the travel and accommodation in Nepal, Tibet and Kailash.
 We also had several Puja with a priest during our trip, which was great.
 The safety and comfort of the individual travellers was a priority, and they took care of all including accommodation, food, security and personal attention to each guest.
 For those interested in this trip, I recommend Nepal Tour & Trekking Service P. Ltd.

-We are a leading tour operator in Nepal.
-We guarantee the lowest price on Nepal Tour Packages, Kathmandu Pokhara Chitwan Tour, and Trekking in Nepal.
-Nepal Tour and Trekking Service specialize in Cultural Nepal tour packages, Natural Beauty Packages, Pilgrimage tour in Nepal, Wildlife tour packages, Nepal Adventure tour packages, Budget Nepal Tour Packages, Trekking in Nepal, Everest Base Camp Trek, Around Annapurna trek, Annapurna Base Camp trek.
-Explore Nepal and Himalayan people with the best services with local experts with more than 24 years of experience in the tourism sector.
+We are a leading tour trekking in Nepal.
+We guarantee the lowest price for Nepal Tour Packages, Kathmandu Pokhara Chitwan Tour, and Trekking in Nepal.
+Nepal Tour and Trekking Service specialize in Cultural Nepal Tour Packages, Natural Beauty Packages, Nepal Pilgrim Tours, Wildlife Tour Packages, Nepal Adventure Trip Packages, Nepal Budget Tour Packages, Nepal Trekking, Everest Base Camp, Trek, Annapurna Circuit Trek, and Annapurna Base Camp Trek.
+Discover the people of Nepal and the Himalayas with the best services with local experts with more than 24 years of experience in the tourism sector.